Avantis-Labs/avantis_trader_sdk/README.md

 # Avantis Trader SDK v2

 Python SDK for [Avantis](https://www.avantisfi.com) v2, leveraged perpetuals on Base.
-API-first (HyperLiquid-style): no ABIs, no web3, no RPC required.
+API-first: no ABIs, no web3, no RPC required.
 The SDK signs locally and everything else comes from Avantis services.

 ```python